-- Determine the core classes you’d like your student to take and refer to our grade chart below for suggested guidance.
+- Determine the core subjects you’d like your student to study and refer to our grade chart below for suggested guidance.

 - Select one day at a time from our schedule and begin with Monday.
 Take note of all the options for your student’s grade level.
 Repeat for each day of the week.

 All classes meet one day a week and range from 1 hour and 10 minutes to 1 hour and 30 minutes.